Actual Freedom ~ Commonly Raised Objections

 As for the desire to become actually free from the human condition: if that dedicated pure intent ever wanes to the point of being non-existent then what one is left with is whatever one has seen through/ realised/ discovered for oneself ... my previous companion, for instance, does report that she is much better off because her involvement in actualism than she was before she ever met me.

-RESPONDENT: Personally I doubt it.
+GARY: Personally I doubt it.

 RICHARD: Okay ... it is your doubt, when all is said and done, just as it is your choice to be guided by it.

-RESPONDENT: My gut feeling is that virtual freedom must be constantly policed ...
+GARY: My gut feeling is that virtual freedom must be constantly policed ...

 RICHARD: As a ‘gut-feeling’ is another way of saying ‘intuition’ that is not at all surprising.

-RESPONDENT: [My gut feeling is that virtual freedom must be constantly policed], maintained affectively and cognitively by a constant barrage of actualist ideation, and for long-term success it requires people who are expert believers.
+GARY: [My gut feeling is that virtual freedom must be constantly policed], maintained affectively and cognitively by a constant barrage of actualist ideation, and for long-term success it requires people who are expert believers.

 RICHARD: Whereas in reality a virtual freedom needs none of what your gut-feeling tells you it requires.

-RESPONDENT: That is what seems most likely to me at this stage.
+GARY: That is what seems most likely to me at this stage.

 RICHARD: Okay ... it is your most-likeliness, when all is said and done, just as it is your choice to be guided by it.

-RESPONDENT: [Addendum]: May I ask?
+GARY: [Addendum]: May I ask?
 Did the once-‘virtually-free’ Irene succeed, in your estimation, in activating the ‘neurological process’ referred to in this message: [Co-Respondent]: ‘So, where do equity and parity come into the picture?
 [Richard]: ‘Only unilateral action will do the trick.
 [Co-Respondent]: ‘Action as in not of thought?
 Care to expound?
 [Richard]: ‘By ‘unilateral’ I mean that living with equity and parity is something one does entirely on one’s own ... it does not depend upon the cooperation of others.
 What they do is their business (as long as they comply with the legal laws and observe the social protocol, they are left alone to live their lives as wisely or as foolishly as they choose).
 One does not have to concern oneself about any other person’s modus operandi at all ... they can carry on being grotty if that is what turns them on.
 Therefore, one’s basic starting point is this: how can one live with equity and parity in the world as-it-is with people as-they-are?
-The purity of intent born out of the intensity of this once-in-a-lifetime ‘starting-point’ question precipitates unilateral action which is not of ‘my’ doing once set in motion ... because, at root, it is ‘me’ who is the problem.
+The integrity of intent born out of the intensity of this once-in-a-lifetime ‘starting-point’ question precipitates unilateral action which is not of ‘my’ doing once set in motion ... because, at root, it is ‘me’ who is the problem.
 Thus thought may or may not play a part in it depending upon the circumstances, each moment again, in one’s daily life.
 This ‘action’ is a neurological process occurring in the skull (specifically at the top of the brain-stem) that gathers a momentum of its own accord ... ‘me’ thinking and feeling may aid or hinder this process from time-to-time but essentially, once one sets the action in motion, the neurological process does the trick itself.
 It is the pure intent to live in peace and harmony (equity and parity) irregardless of other’s intentions that fuels the process’. (../richard/listbcorrespondence/listb37a.htm#20Mar00).

 RICHARD: No, as anyone who personally knew my previous companion at the time would attest, she had some difficulty living with equity and parity in the world as-it-is with people as-they-are.